 Equipment

-- In a microwave-safe, medium-sized bowl, combine glutinous rice flour, sugar, and water.
-Mix until well combined.
+- In a microwave-safe, medium-sized bowl, sift glutinous rice flour and sugar.
+Then mix in the water and stir until well combined.
 It should resemble the texture of cake batter.

 - Loosely cover the bowl with saran wrap.
 With a fork, poke through the plastic to allow airflow.